 The Rez is a sci-fi podcast adventure for 7–11 year-olds also told through a comic book and a game-based website.

 Set in a future where happiness is just another download, our young heroes start to wonder what’s missing in their ‘perfect’ lives, and reach back to the children of the 2020s for help building meaningful relationships and defeating an AI that wants to keep them under its control.

-The current UK Comic Book laureate Hannah Berry developed a story that is wild, silly, and exciting alongside a team of writers and psychologists, including Robin Banerjee, Professor of Kindness (yes, there is such a thing).
+Recent UK Comic Book laureate Hannah Berry developed a story that is wild, silly, and exciting alongside a team of writers and psychologists, including Robin Banerjee, Professor of Kindness (yes, there is such a thing).
 The Rez’s heroes are played by Karl Queensborough (Hamilton in the UK production of Hamilton) and Emily Burnett (last year’s Children’s BAFTA award winner).
 Juliet Aubrey (BAFTA winner for Best Actress) plays JEF the malevolent AI.
-Workshops and interview sessions from across the UK meant that real children have been a part of the creation of The Rez story, and provide our heroes with advice and ideas in their own voices.
-Recorded during the lockdown of the spring of 2020, the 10 x 15-minute audio series of The Rez is being distributed by Gen-Z Media.
-Its release is accompanied by a 10,000-copy print run of the comic and the launch of our website (jointherez.com) where children can leave messages for our characters and play games (with the occasional resilience and wellbeing message built in).
-The Rez is led by APA Gold award winning drama producer Lance Dann, podcasting and youth media expert Dr. Martin Spinelli, and comic book guru Tim Pilcher.
+Workshops and interview sessions across the UK mean that real children were involved in the co-creation of The Rez story, and provide our heroes with advice and ideas in their own voices in nearly every episode.
+Season 1 was recorded during the lockdown of the spring of 2020, and Season 2 as Sonica Studios, London.
+The 25 episodes (roughly 15 minutes each) are distributed by Gen-Z Media.
+Each season was accompanied by Rez comic book and Rez mental-health lesson plans are being taught in hundreds of primary schools around the world.
+The website (which your on right now!) is filled with story-based games, news from the the Rez world, messages from the characters, and ways for young people to send messages to our heroes.
+Since its release in 2021 The Rez has been download hundreds of thousands of times and has won or been nominated for several pretty nifty awards: Webby, ARIA, APA, British Podcast Award, Signal and others.